On the $e$-positivity of trees and spiders: Background

 The individual $\lambda_i$'s are often called the \emph{parts} of the partition $\lambda$, and if there are $j$ parts equal to $k$, this is often abbreviated by $k^j$ in the partition.
 For example, $\lambda = (\lambda_1^{a_1}, \ldots , \lambda_{\ell(\lambda)}^{a_{\ell(\lambda)}})$ denotes the partition of $n = \sum_{i=1}^{\ell(\lambda)} a_i \lambda_i$ that has $a_i$ parts equal to $\lambda_i$ for each $i = 1, \ldots, \ell(\lambda)$.

 Given an $n$-vertex graph $G = G(V, E)$, a \emph{connected partition} $C$ of $G$ is a partitioning of its vertices $V$ into sets $\{V_1, \ldots, V_k\}$ such that the induced subgraph of $G$ on each $V_i$ is connected.
 The \emph{type} of the connected partition $C$ is the partition of $n$ with parts equal to the sizes of the sets $V_i$ sorted in decreasing order.
-We say that $G$ has a connected partition of type $\lambda$ if there exists a connected partition of $G$ with type $\lambda$ and that $G$ is missing a connected partition of type $\lambda$ otherwise.

 Our results in the next section focus on a specific family of graphs known as spiders.
+Two examples of spiders are shown in Example~\ref{ex: spiders}.